HARD FEELING MENTAL HEALTH

 - Provide a welcoming space for people seeking support

-- Liaise with community members and others interested in our work
+- Liaise with community members and other people interested in our work

 - Maintain displays and general appearance of store

 - Light daily cleaning and some light lifting required

 Please send your resume and cover letter, outlining why you want to work with us, to firstname.lastname@example.org